Czajnikowski/Czajnikowski.github.io/_posts/2017-04-08-break-out-of-reduce().md

 }
 {% endhighlight %}

-In my post I'm gonna show you how I've implemented it as an extension method on `Sequence`.
+This post is actually inspired by a [question](http://stackoverflow.com/questions/29906765/is-there-a-way-to-break-from-an-arrays-reduce-function-in-swift) on Stack Overflow and I'm gonna show you how I've implemented it as an extension method on `Sequence`.
 For TL;DR jump to the <a href="#hereItIs">last section of the post</a> or check out my playground [here](https://github.com/Czajnikowski/Playgrounds).

 #### We can do this:
 {: style="text-align: center;"}